mrjgreen/redisdb/docs/administration.md

 #### List Streams

-To list all streams send an "<stream>" command with no data
+To list all streams send an "/stream" command with no data

 #### Drop a Stream